-- allow increased migration rates of species and individuals this maintains species richness and diversity; - decrease the likelihood of local extinctions and prevent inbreeding; - provide increased foraging area for species with large ranges; - provide refuge from predators such as domestic pets; - widen the variety of habitat available; - provide refuge from disturbed habitat, e.g. bushland affected by fire and Climate Change; - limit urban sprawl and abate noise.
+- allow increased migration rates of species and individuals this maintains species richness and diversity; - decrease the likelihood of local extinctions and prevent inbreeding; - provide increased foraging area for species with large ranges; - provide refuge from predators such as domestic pets; - widen the variety of habitat available; - provide refuge from disturbed habitat, e.g. bushland affected by fire and Climate Change; - limit urban sprawl, abate noise and light pollution.